The Ultimate Guide to Crypto Tax for Traders Australia

 How to calculate your crypto taxes as a trader

 Unlike individual investors, crypto traders are limited to using the FIFO accounting method (which Koinly supports).

-Calculating your crypto taxes as a sole trader is thankfully pretty straightforward.
+Calculating your crypto taxes as a sole trader is thankfully pretty straightforward, although we still recommend using an accountant to ensure you're filing correctly as things can get tricky fast!
 Just subtract all your purchases from your sales, and add in any other relevant income (minus expenses) from other crypto activities to give you your total annual income from crypto.
 Assuming it’s a profit, this is what you declare to the ATO.